A Marina Bay Sands-style sky-pool connecting the rooftop of two proposed suburban apartment buildings is poised to become a major Melbourne landmark.

-Dahua’s proposed redevelopment (see images, left) has been in the planning pipeline since the end of 2015.
+Dahua’s proposal has been in the planning pipeline since the end of 2015.
 An approved permit has been amended a couple of times, including late last year when the number of apartments in the project was increased to 368.

 Hawthorn Park will also include 567 car park bays and ground floor retail space expected to include cafes and restaurants in its tenancy mix.